Here’s an interesting collection оf the Soviet-era animated film posters.

 The Millionaire book cover

 This animation should be discussed according to not only its technical and artistic qualities.
-In the totalitarian state, visual media played an essential role of a social engineer shaping public opinion.
+In the totalitarian state, visual media played an essential role as a social engineer shaping public opinion.
 The Millionaire conveys a certain social and cultural message presented by means of animation.
 Obviously, it’s not a purely entertaining piece.
 It criticizes the American elite, the “dollar cult”, and contemporary Western culture.
 Every small detail of the cartoon is used to enforce the message.
 Take for example interior backgrounds with abstract paintings and sculptures.
 Similarly to Nazi Germany where modern art was labeled “degenerate”, in the USSR it was called “formalist art” and was sharply criticized by the Communist Party.
 Any work of art that did not fit into the rigid ideological system of Social Realism was condemned, and independent artists were often persecuted.

 A Soviet cartoon satirizing abstract art titled “Pure art”

 Khrushchev condemned abstract artists in 1962

 The nightclub sequence is of particular interest as it sarcastically portrays the American entertainment and popular culture.
 The Bulldog, as a stereotypical American nouveau riche, enjoys his status and indulges with good food, night bars, a personal limo, and a luxurious household with a butler.
 The comical effect is achieved by the fact that such luxury, unthinkable in Soviet Russia for anybody except the highest rank leaders, is inherited by the dog.
 In the 1950s, a significant part of the Soviet citizens lived in wretched conditions of communal apartments, dormitories, and temporary houses.
 The dancing scene was used not only to satirically depict the soulless American style of entertainment but also was aimed at the youth subculture of stilyagi, (the stylish ones) often considered a pro-Western “fifth column” within the Soviet society.
 Stilyagi were Soviet youngsters fascinated with American music, dance, and art.
 They listened to jazz and adopted Western fashion trends.

 Stilyagi were often ridiculed by the official Soviet media